-We are located at the University of Ljubljana, Faculty of Chemistry and Chemical Technology, Chair of Biochemistry.
+We are a research group at the University of Ljubljana, Faculty of Chemistry and Chemical Technology.

-We investigate the molecular basis of life with focus on the structure, function and evolution of enzymes and their regulation by small molecules and macromolecules using a combination of experimental and computational methods.
+We investigate the molecular basis of life with focus on the structure, function and evolution of proteins and their regulation by small molecules and macromolecules using a combination of experimental and computational methods.

 25-07-2021 – Tjaša’s paper “Synthesis and kinetic characterization of hyperbolic inhibitors of human cathepsins K and S based on a succinimide scaffold” describing the first hyperbolic inhibitors of cathepsin S was published in Bioorganic Chemistry.
 The online version is available here.